 Bovine Spongiform Encephalopathy (BSE)

 BSE, widely known as "Mad Cow Disease," is a fatal disease of cattle first recognized in the United Kingdom in 1986.
 Most research suggests an abnormal protein, known as a prion, causes this progressive neurological disorder.
-BSE spreads in cattle primarily through animal feed containing processed ruminant products.
+BSE spreads in cattle primarily through ingestion of prion-containing material from an infected animal.
 Cattle infected with BSE take 2 to 8 years before showing signs of disease, which include changes in temperament such as nervousness or aggressiveness, and progressive incoordination.
 Scientific evidence supports a causal association between the disease agent that causes BSE in cattle and the new human disease, variant Creutzfeldt–Jakob (vCJD) disease.